How much is car insurance for new drivers?

 No matter what, car insurance is compulsory and you simply have to be covered.
 The government cracked-down on the large number of uninsured drivers with the introduction of Continuous Insurance Enforcement (CIE) which states that every car, whether on or off the road, has to be covered.
 The only exception to this is if the car is declared off the road with a Statutory Off Road Notification (SORN).

 Those risking driving without motor insurance are not only committing an offence, but they can also expect to be hit with steep penalties.
-This could be a fine, court prosecution or your car being seized and destroyed.
+This could result in a fine, court prosecution or your car being seized and destroyed.

 Although car insurance for new drivers is likely to make a dent in your finances, going without just isn’t an option.
 However, the good news is that there are some tricks to help get the cheapest insurance for new drivers:

 - Shop around: Never just accept the first new driver car insurance quotes you get.
 Shopping around and comparing prices will allow you to weigh up your options and get the most suitable and cheapest car insurance quotes available.

 - Reduce your mileage: One of the things insurers will look at is how many miles you estimate you’ll be covering over the course of the year.
 The less you are out on the road, the less of a perceived risk you are.
 Therefore, being accurate with your estimate mileage will avoid overpaying for miles you won’t use.
 And if you can reduce this by using public transport or getting involved in a car share you may save money on your premium.

 - Take an advanced driving course such as Pass Plus: As well as improving your driving, insurers will look favourably on this extra experience and it may result in cheaper new driver car insurance premiums.